UNC-Libraries/ftp_scripts/README.md

 ![Alt Text](./Images/save_as_option.png)

-When the 'Save as...' window pops up, you will want to change the extension of the file from the default '.txt' to '.py'; this will change the file from a text to a Python file.
+4. Change the extension of the file from the default '.txt' to '.py'; this will change the file from a text to a Python file.
 The Python file should be saved in the parent directory of the folder to be sorted.

 ![Alt Text](./Images/save_as_python_file.png)